HL-hanlin/STAT8101_AppliedCausality/journal.md

 ## Week 12, Apr 11 - Apr 17:

-Prof. Blei talks about the paper [Nonlinear Invariant Risk Minimization: A Causal Approach](https://arxiv.org/abs/2102.12353) this week.
+* Prof. Blei talks about the paper [Nonlinear Invariant Risk Minimization: A Causal Approach](https://arxiv.org/abs/2102.12353) this week.
 This paper is a turning point of my project progress!

+* I did something crazy to look into each paper that cites [Causal Confusion in Imitation Learning](https://arxiv.org/pdf/1905.11979.pdf) (around 130 papers in total!) in order to find some new idea about how to construct multiple environments.
+Luckily, I found the paper [Invariant Causal Imitation Learning for Generalizable Policies](https://openreview.net/forum?id=715E7e6j4gU) which contains a nice way to create spurious correlates into the OpenAI Gym Tasks.

+* Then I started the process of implementing the iCaRL algorithm in [Lu et al.](https://arxiv.org/abs/2102.12353) with the multiple environments settings in this paper.